stpettersens/21/html5/enchant.js_ts/README.markdown

 * `bower install` to install enchant.js 0.8.2 library.

+* `npm install -g tsd to install` [tsd](https://github.com/DefinitelyTyped/tsd) if neccessary.

-* `npm install -g gulp` to install [gulp](https://github.com/gulpjs/gulp), which is used to generate HTML page with *enchant.min.js* reference and minified JS file.
+* `npm install -g gulp` to install [gulp](https://github.com/gulpjs/gulp), if necessary,  which is used to generate HTML page with *enchant.min.js* reference and minified JS file.

 * Run `npm install` to install requirements for provided *Gulpfile.js*.